Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

-But when is the right time to replace a crown?
-Our Grand Rapids dentists will first need to perform an oral examination to see exactly what the issue is before determining next steps.
+But when is the right time to replace a dental crown?
+Our dentists will first need to perform an oral examination to see exactly what the issue is before determining next steps.
 If there is obvious damage and or you are experiencing pain where your original crown was placed, please don’t hesitate to contact our office.

 Here’s what you need to know about the longevity of dental crowns and when you should have them replaced.

 No one wants to undergo a restorative procedure only to have what’s placed quickly deteriorate soon after.
-Fortunately, dental crowns can last for up to 15 years, or sometimes longer, if proper oral hygiene is practiced.
+Fortunately, dental crowns can last up to 15 years, or sometimes longer, if proper oral hygiene is practiced.
 Brushing at least twice a day and flossing daily will keep plaque from building up and causing damage to your crown(s).

 The lifespan of a crown is also dependent on an individual’s diet and whether there is excessive grinding or clenching of teeth.
 When you consume hard or acidic foods and beverages, you risk either breaking or corroding the crown.
 Avoid early replacement by watching what you eat and sip on throughout the day.